 Otherwise-resilient employees may be feeling less so while managing the challenges of working from home.
-Remote work has caused many people’s previous routines to change, and figuring out new systems and workflows that work for them now can sometimes take time to master.
+While most individuals have adjusted to their work-from-home routines, they still face challenges they didn't face while working in the office.
 Many employees are struggling to focus, find time for deep work, and establish work schedules that are sustainable, all while balancing the increasing demands of home life.

 Sometimes challenges with connection and routines can lead to lowered confidence in the work of otherwise-confident employees.
 Providing regular feedback, more frequent check-ins if necessary, and positive reinforcement can be a way to let your employees know that they are doing a good job.

-Being resilient in today’s professional world looks like more than just surviving until things “go back to normal.”
-In many industries, “normal” may ultimately look more like the way things are today than they were a year ago.
-As we’ve been forced to adapt and improvise, learn new systems and technologies, and figure out how to continue to innovate and produce great work under these challenging conditions, we’ve been given an opportunity to be more mindful of our resilience in a way that many of us have never experienced or put much thought into before.
+Being resilient in today’s professional world looks like more than just surviving.
+As we continue to need to adapt and improvise, learn new systems and technologies, and figure out how to continue to innovate and produce great work, we have an opportunity to be more mindful of our resilience in a way that many of us have never experienced or put much thought into before.

 Schedule a demo to see how Valor’s leadership development can help cultivate resilience in your team and throughout your organization.